March 19, 2025

-Creating an Environment for Post-Incident Support
+Creating Environments for Post-Incident Support

 Creating opportunities for individuals and professionals to share their different perspectives.

-When incidents occur, whether in a school or other health and social care setting, it can feel immensely destabilising and upsetting for everyone involved.
+When incidents occur, whether in a school or health and social care setting, it can feel destabilising and upsetting for everyone involved.
 Emotions run high and it may take some time for all parties to decompress and recover afterwards.

 However, once the incident has passed and the dust has settled, the most important thing to do is initiate the repair and restoration process.
 And to do that, we need to create the right post-incident environment for both the individual and for any staff involved.

-A values-based approach
+A values-based approach to post-incident support

 The underlying principle of a positive workplace culture is that we value the individuals we care for and work with, and everything we do is rooted in respect and dignity.
 During and after moments of crisis, we need to keep this core belief front and centre, to ensure our values are reflected in the post-incident support we provide.